17 Oct Social mobility through enterprise education

 Social mobility, in this context, is similar to economic mobility – the movement of people to different levels of wealth (we’ll not start talking about the class system!).
 What we really want it the movement of children raised in deprived areas to get to university or start a successful venture and disrupt the cycle of poverty that can affect generations of the same family or area.

-The impact of enterprise education is two-fold.
+The impact of enterprise education on social mobility

 The second is through the introduction of positive entrepreneurial role models; the kind we created in the Clever Tykes books amongst those in real life, for example.
 We know that children with an entrepreneurial upbringing are more likely to succeed in business, but also that the children of the unemployed are far less likely not only to start their own business, but go to university and find a solid career.
 By providing role models we inspire children and help address this issue by showing how achieving great things is possible, no matter who you are.